Age-Appropriate Jobs for 10-Year-Olds

 Most of these jobs won't have a set pay scale, so try to find out what the going rate is in your neighborhood for pre-teens.
 Like any job, the more difficult and time-consuming the work is, the more likely it will pay better.

 While your child is probably still a year or two away from being old enough to babysit unsupervised, being a parent's helper could be a great way to get started.
 Your child can help care for younger children, while a parent is still at home, but busy with other tasks.

-To determine if your 10-year-old is ready for this job, you'll want to make sure you know any family your child helps, and visit the home before your child starts work.
+To determine if your 10-year-old is ready for this job, make sure you know the family your child helps, and visit the family's home before your child starts work.

 A lawnmower is probably a little too much for a 10-year-old to handle, but that doesn't mean they can't help out in the yard.
 Raking leaves, watering flowers, and spreading mulch could easily be done by a 10-year-old who likes the outdoors.

-Before they get started in other people's yards, get your child familiar with how to operate a garden hose, how to rake leaves, and how to identify things like poison ivy or poison oak, so they know to steer clear.
+Before getting them started in other people's yards, start with a few jobs in your own yard, Show your child how to work with a garden hose, how to rake leaves, and how to identify things like poison ivy or poison oak, so they know to steer clear.

 Depending on the child, a 10-year-old may be able to walk one dog at a time.
 It would be a task that you'll want to let them try out with an adult supervising, to make sure they can handle it.
 Dog walkers must be alert to possible sudden issues that could cause dogs to react, such as another dog, passing cars, or a cat, and know how to distance themselves and the dog from any trouble.